 Mount Bromo, of course.

-Tenggerese houses which is unique to its kind, while take some time to understand the beautiful Tengger people.
+Tenggerese houses are unique to their kind, and while takes some time to understand the beautiful Tengger people.

 A Tenggerese Hindu temple known as The Poten sits nearby Mount Bromo, looking both eerie and peaceful on the sea of sand.

 What to do

 Trek down Mount Penanjakan and up to Mount Bromo summit.
 Here you can trek down and then across 3km of sand of the sea and then upwards to summit the caldera of Mount Bromo.
 It takes about 1-2 hours, depending on your fitness level.

 Where to stay at Mount Bromo

 You may find various guesthouses and basic hotels located around Mount Bromo, as that place is popular with tourists.
 Stay nearby so that you can do the morning hike up to catch the sunrise easily.
 Lots of guesthouses or hotels are situated at the crater rim.
-Take note that all the prices here, whether hotels or guesthouses or homestays, would be higher than your usual Indonesian ones as it is a popular tourist area.
+Take note that all the prices here, whether hotels, guesthouses, or homestays, would be higher than your usual Indonesian ones as it is a popular tourist area.